ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    {: pre}

    If the command completes with no errors, your setup is complete.

-   If you're using NFS 4.1, add `sec=sys` to the mount command to prevent file ownership issues.
-   {: tip}

    If your host OS is CentOS, you can configure more options.
 For more information, see [Mounting {{site.data.keyword.filestorage_short}} in CentOS](/docs/FileStorage?topic=FileStorage-mountingCentOS).